 Protein treatments provide significant benefits to hair by filling in the gaps between cuticles along the hair shaft with essential amino acids.

 Choose a protein treatment that resonates with your hair type and experience the benefits firsthand!
-To learn more about the specific proteins to look for high porosity hair, check out my blog, “Protein Treatments for High Porosity Hair (Learn the Best Type of Proteins to Use).”
+To learn more about the specific proteins to look for in high-porosity hair, check out my blog, “11 Protein Treatments for High Porosity Hair.”

 Pre-Poo Oil Treatment

 I highly recommend coconut oil, especially Nutiva organic virgin coconut oil.
 Let it sit in your curls overnight for the best results.
-If coconut oil isn’t your preference, grapeseed or olive oil are great alternatives.15,16
+If coconut oil isn’t your preference, grapeseed or olive oil are great alternatives.14,15

 Using oils on damp hair also helps in retaining its moisture.
 The LOC (liquid-oil-cream) and LCO (liquid-cream-oil) methods are particularly effective for this.
 They seal in moisture on your hair strands and release it slowly, ensuring lasting hydration.